 Investigating the evidence to support manual therapy of the neck in concussion management

+Treatment of the cervical spine is one of the top evidence-based treatments for concussion symptoms.
 One of the best studies to highlight the effectiveness of including early intervention involving the cervical spine (neck) was Schneider et al., in 2014.1 In this randomized clinical trial, the authors included subjects who were slow to recover (beyond 10 days post-injury) and randomized them to two groups.
 Both groups received weekly sessions with a physiotherapist for 8 weeks including postural education, cervical spine range of motion exercises and cognitive and physical rest until asymptomatic followed by a protocol of graded exertion (RTP).
 The treatment for the intervention group also included cervical spine manual therapy (soft tissue and mobilizations), and cervical spine and vestibular rehabilitation.
 At the end of the 8 weeks, individuals in the treatment group were almost four times more likely to have completely recovered and cleared to return to play!

 Considering these results, we must ask: in those that are slow to recover, is the concussion injury still present?
 Or are the symptoms due to underlying, and possibly treatable, neck dysfunction?